andy23512/blog-zh-tw/source/_posts/tangent-s-bundle-comparison-note-of-master-forge.md

 - [Master Forge Kickstarter reward page](https://www.kickstarter.com/projects/charachorder/the-master-forge-a-keyboard-built-for-you/rewards)
 - [Discord message](https://discord.com/channels/861730583092658206/1282698538144497755/1282699704416735272)

 [^cable]: There are various names of the cables across each bundles and websites.
-It seems to me that "Coiled USB-C -> USB-C Cable" (between two Digitizers) and "Braided USB-C -> USB-A Cable" (between PC and M4G) are reasonable.}
+It seems to me that "Coiled USB-C -> USB-C Cable" (between two Digitizers) and "Braided USB-C -> USB-A Cable" (between PC and M4G) are reasonable.